-Appalachia has long been known for its plentiful outdoor activities, beautiful mountain views, and Southern hospitality.
-But did you know that it is also a great region for good eating?
+Appalachia has long been known for its plentiful outdoor activities.
+As well as, beautiful mountain views, and Southern hospitality.
+But did you know that it is also a great region for dining?
 Some of the best restaurants in North Georgia are right around the corner from Ocoee Adventure Center.
-With so many different mouth-watering and soul-satisfying places to eat in the vicinity, it’s hard to keep track of where to find the best food.
-Lucky for us, our friends at the Blue Ridge commerce center have created a handy guide for all the restaurants in the area, you can check it out HERE.
-Its a large list, and since so many people ask every year I’m going to give you a list of OAC’s favorites!
+There are so many different mouth-watering and soul-satisfying places to eat in the vicinity.
+It can be hard to decide which restaurant to try first.
+Lucky for us, our friends at the Blue Ridge commerce center have created a handy guide for all the restaurants in the area.
+Many people ask every year so I’m going to give you a list of some OAC’s favorites!

 If you are starting in the Blue Ridge area, or traveling that way from the Ocoee River, check out Trailer Drive-In or Pete’s Place for breakfast.
 A fabulous farm to table lunch can be found at Harvest On Main.
-Wrap the day up with dinner and a beer at Chester Brunnenmeyer’s or for a more polished environment, give The Black Sheep a call.
+Wrap the day up with dinner and a beer at Chester Brunnenmeyer’s.
+But for a more polished environment try The Black Sheep a call.

-If you plan on staying local check out our guide favorites, Habenero’s Tex Mex and The Copper Grill.
-Both of these are located in Copper Hill TN.
+If you plan on staying local check out our guide favorites, El Rio for Mexican, Habenero’s for Tex Mex, and The Copper Grill.
+These are located in Copperhill TN.
 Just a few miles from our outpost.